open-company/open-company-auth/README.md

 Transparency expectations are changing.
 Startups need to change as well if they are going to attract and retain savvy employees and investors.
 Just as open source changed the way we build software, transparency changes how we build successful startups with information that is open, interactive, and always accessible.
 The OpenCompany platform turns transparency into a competitive advantage.

 Like the open companies we promote and support, the [OpenCompany](https://opencompany.com/) platform is completely transparent.
-The company supporting this effort, OpenCompany, Inc., is an open company.
+The company supporting this effort, OpenCompany, LLC, is an open company.
 The [platform](https://github.com/open-company/open-company-web) is open source software, and open company data is [open data](https://en.wikipedia.org/wiki/Open_data) accessible through the [platform API](https://github.com/open-company/open-company-api).

 To get started, head to: [OpenCompany](https://opencompany.com/)

+## Overview

+The OpenCompany Authentication Service handles authenticating users against Slack, and creates a [JSON Web Token](https://jwt.io/) for them, which can then be used with the other OpenCompany services to assert the users identity.

 ## Local Setup

 Users of the [OpenCompany](https://opencompany.com/) platform should get started by going to [OpenCompany](https://opencompany.com/).
-The following local setup is for developers wanting to work on the platform's Auth application software.
+The following local setup is for developers wanting to work on the platform's Authentication software.

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions: